karmab/kubevirt_sprint_demo/README.md

 ### post install

-- to deploy kubevirt, we use provided kubevirt APB and select storage-cns flavor
+- to deploy kubevirt, we use provided kubevirt APB and select storage-cns flavor. we use `oc create` with the following file [kubevirt-apb.yml](kubevirt-apb.yml)

 - we used the following playbook [post.yml](post.yml) to disable selinux and install virtctl on all the nodes, using the same inventory